 Transfer the grits to a large bowl.
 Top with the shrimp, bacon pieces and fresh parsley.
 Serve immediately.
 I also added in a few touches of the bacon fat from the pan where I cooked the shrimp!

 Want to try this recipe as an appetizer or for a party?
-Plate on individual cast iron mini pans like this!
+Plate the shrimp and grits on individual cast iron mini pans like this!

 Now that I am a southern, I have been having a ton of fun cooking up southern food.
 Here are a few other recipes that may interest you!